jcjollant/gakneeboard/FunctionalTest.md

   * Enter feedback => Should show in the DB
 ## Persistance
  * Tweak demo page content
-   * Change Renton to S50
+   * Change Renton to S50 change pattern mode
    * Change KBFI rwy to 14R-32L
    * Change Roche Harbor corners to Elev
    * Change Death Valley to all runways